 2. All the communication and task assignments are achieved through workflow automation, so you can achieve excellent communication and task management.

 3. Workflow automation allows you to track the process at any time.
-With automation of processes the scope of human errors is also reduced.
+With the automation of processes, the scope of human errors is also reduced.

 4. An automated business process will be quicker and more efficient, so it will save your time and therefore money.

 5. You can free up your employees from routine tasks and let them work on their core tasks that actually bring value to the organization.

 6. The workflow tool will have approval hierarchies that are self-implemented.

 7. Automated workflows are perfectly suited to enforce regulations and laws the organization needs to comply with.

 8. Automated workflows have the capability to send out task emails as well as keep reminding the user about his pending tasks.

 There are several reasons why you should migrate to SharePoint 2019.
 It has hybrid cloud search, all the sites are in one place, it allows rapid site development, there are many PowerShell scripts and so on.

 How to carry out a successful workflow automation

 This can be done in four steps as explained below.